 People tend to check their email inboxes at the same time every day.
 Campaign Monitor’s study found that most people comb through their email inboxes from 8:00 AM to 10:00 AM, then later from 1:00 PM and 4:00 PM, then lastly at 6:00 PM before logging off for the day.

 To run a successful email newsletter as a realtor, you should combine both of these tips.
-Send two emails per week in the ideal time frame and on the right days to maximize the engagement of your audience.
-The ideal time for a send varies from industry to industry, but you can reference resources like Hubspot’s research on open rates and CTRs to help determine which is best for you.
+Send two emails per week in the ideal time frame and on the right days to maximize the engagement of your email subscriber.
+The ideal time for a send varies from industry to industry, but you can reference resources like Moosend or Hubspot’s research on open rates and CTRs to help determine which is best for you.

-You can also run your own experiments on your email lists by sending on different days and times and comparing the analytics on your opens and click through rates..
+You can also run your own experiments on your email lists by sending them on different days and times and comparing the analytics on your opens and click-through rates.
 It helps to test over a few weeks to gather data about your specific audience.
 Even within the same industry, your specific niche may have totally different email habits than another niche – intel on CTRs and other metrics will help you optimize your emailing.
 Make sure to choose an email marketing tool that can provide you with helpful analytics.

-While these aren’t the only types of newsletters, they are the most popular and most ideal for those who are just starting in with email marketing.
+While these aren’t the only types of newsletters, they are the most popular and most ideal for those who are just starting out with sending a real estate newsletter.

 The first type of newsletter entry is a “Letter from the Editor” or a “Featured Article”.